Quarantine-free air travel resumes after India lifts restrictions on Singapore

 Under the VTL, travellers who are fully vaccinated against Covid-19 may enter Singapore without quarantine but need to undergo Covid-19 testing before departure and upon arrival at Changi Airport.

-As an additional precaution in response to the emergence of the Covid-19 variant Omicron, these travellers will also have to take daily antigen rapid tests for seven days after their arrival.
+As an additional precaution in response to the emergence of the coronavirus variant Omicron, these travellers will also have to take daily antigen rapid tests for seven days after their arrival.

 Independent aviation analyst Brendan Sobie from consulting firm Sobie Aviation said the resumption of scheduled services between Singapore and India on Nov 29 was the most significant development yet in the recovery for the Changi air hub.